-To take you back to those blissful weeks of living as Gaeilge, we have compiled a list of our top five firsts you experienced in the Gaeltacht.
+To take you back to those blissful weeks of living as Gaeilge, we have compiled a list of our top five firsts your teen will experience in the Gaeltacht.

 #1.
 First Time Away from Home

-Sometimes, when Mary was taking too long in the shower or Sarah took the last potato at dinnertime – you missed the comforts of home terribly.
-However, the Bean an Tí and your new friends would always find a way to cheer you up.
+Sometimes, when Mary is taking too long in the shower or Sarah takes the last potato at dinnertime – you will miss the comforts of home terribly.
+However, the Bean an Tí and your new friends will usually find a way to cheer you up.

 #2.
 First Time Having to Speak as Gaeilge

 You know going to the Gaeltacht will involve speaking some Irish, but you probably didn’t realise just how much.
 The Irish college has a pretty strict policy on speaking as Gaeilge at all times.
 This will the first time that you have to talk in your native tongue outside of Irish class at school..